hellmanhellman/random-walk-simulator/README.md

 A random walker written in C using SDL2 and compiled on macOS Big Sur 11.5.
 Simulates 200 million coin tosses (epochs) in about 4 seconds, then plots how the score changed over time.
 This is a great way to get intuition about the very interestingly applicable $1 dollar wager game:

+This code is very basic and can be easily adaptabe to run any other fast physics simulation that you might need.
+If you wan't my advice on some implementation feel free to ask.

 # Instructions
 If you're interested feel free to clone the repo, and -- first look through the source file and see that it's not maliscious, then compile it yourself, using the command specified below.